pvlib/pvlib-python/docs/sphinx/source/user_guide/bifacial.rst

 of the model via the `pvfactors <https://github.com/sunpower/pvfactors>`_ package.
-Starting in version 0.10.1, pvlib instead uses `solarfactors <https://github.com/pvlib/solarfactors>`_, a drop-in replacement for ``pvfactors`` maintained by the pvlib community.
+Starting in version 0.10.1, pvlib instead uses `solarfactors <https://github.com/pvlib/solarfactors>`_, a drop-in replacement implementation maintained by the pvlib community.
+This switch was made when the original ``pvfactors`` package became difficult to install in modern python environments.
 ``solarfactors`` implements the same model as ``pvfactors`` and is kept up to date and working over time.
-Note that for backwards compatibility, ``pip install solarfactors`` installs a package that is still accessed in code with the original ``import pvfactors``.
+Note that "solarfactors" is only the name on PyPI (meaning it is installed via ``pip install solarfactors``);
+after installation, Python code still accesses it as "pvfactors" (e.g. ``import pvfactors``).

 Infinite Sheds